 - If there isn’t enough space for the tooth to erupt, it’s often hard to get to it and clean it properly.

-- Serious complications with wisdom teeth happen less often in younger adults.
+- Serious complications with wisdom tooth happen less often in younger adults.

 - Older adults may experience difficulty with surgery and complications after surgery.

-Most wisdom tooth extractions don’t result in long-term complications.
-However, removal of impacted wisdom teeth occasionally requires a surgical approach that involves making an incision in the gum tissue and removing bone.
+Most wisdom tooth extractions generally don’t result in complications.
+However, removal of impacted wisdom tooth occasionally requires a surgical approach that involves making an incision in the gum tissue and removing bone.
 Rarely, complications can include:

 - Painful dry socket, or exposure of bone when the post-surgical blood clot is lost from the site of the surgical wound (socket)